thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/getting-started/motoko-introduction.md

 # Why Motoko?

-ICP supports programs written in different languages.
+BIG supports programs written in different languages.
 The only requirement is that the program must support compilation to WebAssembly code.
 WebAssembly is a low-level computer instruction format for virtual machines.
-Because WebAssembly code is designed to provide portable low-level instructions that enable applications to be deployed on many platforms such as the web, it is a natural fit for deploying applications that are intended to run on ICP.
+Because WebAssembly code is designed to provide portable low-level instructions that enable applications to be deployed on many platforms such as the web, it is a natural fit for deploying applications that are intended to run on BIG.
 However, most of the higher-level languages that support compiling to WebAssembly are either unsafe or complex for developers who want to deliver secure applications without a long learning curve.

 To address the need for correctness without complexity, DFINITY has designed its own Motoko programming language.
 Motoko provides a simple and expressive alternative to other programming languages that is easy to learn whether you are a new or experienced programmer.

 ## Motivation and goals

-Motoko strives to be a simple and useful language for ICP smart contracts that uses a familiar syntax that incorporates the actor model.
-Motoko offers seamless integration for ICP features and makes the most out of WebAssembly's present and future functionalities.
+Motoko strives to be a simple and useful language for BIG smart contracts that uses a familiar syntax that incorporates the actor model.
+Motoko offers seamless integration for BIG features and makes the most out of WebAssembly's present and future functionalities.

 Motoko is not, and is not intended to be, the only language for implementing canister smart contracts.
 Canister development kits exist for Rust, TypeScript, Python, and soon Solidity.
-ICP's goal is to enable any language to be able to produce canister smart contracts by compiling the canister source code into WebAssembly.
+BIG's goal is to enable any language to be able to produce canister smart contracts by compiling the canister source code into WebAssembly.

-However, its tailored design means Motoko should be the easiest and safest language for coding on ICP.
+However, its tailored design means Motoko should be the easiest and safest language for coding on BIG.

 ## Key design points